 Certain disabled veterans and their surviving spouses are exempt from local real estate tax on their principal residence.
 (Code of Virginia, Title 58.1, Chapter 32, Article 2.3.
 Exemption for Disabled Veterans)

 The law exempts from taxation real property, including the joint real property of the spouse, of any veteran who has been rated by the U.S. Department of Veterans Affairs to have a 100% service-connected, permanent, and total disability, and who occupies the real property as their principal place of residence.
 Veterans with a service-connected, permanent, and total disability rating less than 100%, but receiving VA benefits at a 100% due to individual unemployability may qualify.

 If the veteran's disability rating occurs after January 1, 2011, and they had a qualified primary residence on the date of the rating, then the exemption for them, under this section, begins on the date of such rating.
 However, there is no interest on any refund due to the veteran for taxes paid prior to the veteran's filing.
 If the qualified veteran acquires the property after January 1, 2011, then the exemption shall begin on the date of acquisition, and the previous owner may be entitled to a refund for a pro rata portion of real property taxes paid pursuant to Code of Virginia § 58.1-3360.

-The surviving spouse of a veteran eligible for the exemption also qualifies for the exemption, so long as the death of the veteran occurs on or after January 1, 2011, the surviving spouse does not remarry, and the surviving spouse continues to occupy the real property as their principal place of residence.
+The surviving spouse of a veteran eligible for the exemption also qualifies for the exemption, so long as the death of the veteran occurs on or after January 1, 2011, the surviving spouse does not remarry, and the surviving spouse continues the real property as their principal place of residence.

 Required Documentation: (Exemption cannot be processed without this documentation.)